borkod/CYC2025/presentation.md

 - Ideal for organizations that want to authenticate users from external identity providers like Google, Facebook, or enterprise SSO solutions.
 - Useful for scenarios where users need access to AWS resources but should not have IAM user credentials (e.g., external contractors, third-party services).
 - Reduces the risk of credential leakage by using short-lived tokens instead of long-term AWS IAM access keys.
-- IAM Web Identity Roles allow users to assume AWS roles using tokens from external identity providers (such as OIDC-compatible services like Google, Facebook, or custom enterprise SSO solutions).
+- **IAM Web Identity Roles** allow users to assume AWS roles using tokens from external identity providers (such as OIDC-compatible services like Google, Facebook, or custom enterprise SSO solutions).

 -->
-## AWS IAM OIDC Service
+## AWS IAM OIDC Provider

 - Integration with external OIDC IdP's for authentication to AWS
 - Enables federated access and SSO